microsoft/VSExtensibility/New_Extensibility_Model/Samples/RegexMatchDebugVisualizer/README.md

     };
 ```

-Using `ReferenceOutputAssembly="false"` to avoid the dependency from the *visualizer object source* library allows the extension to use conditional compilation (`#if`) to have slightly different definitions of [`RegexMatch`](./RegexMatchObjectSource/RegexMatch.cs) in the two projects.
-If I hadn't used `ReferenceOutputAssembly="false"`, I could have simplified the `DebuggerVisualizerProviderConfiguration` to:
+In most cases, having the extension project dependend on the *visualizer object source* library is simpler: I could have simplified the `DebuggerVisualizerProviderConfiguration` to:

 ```csharp
     public override DebuggerVisualizerProviderConfiguration DebuggerVisualizerProviderConfiguration => new("Regex Match visualizer", typeof(Match))